TrivadisPF/various-bigdata-prototypes/streaming-sources/stream-simulator/impl/README.md

 - [x] Maven project structure with Spring Boot application shell
 - [x] Sending static test data in a simple format (e.g. CSV) to a Kafka topic
-- [ ] Throttling of message sending (x msg/sec)
+- [x] Throttling of message sending (x msg/sec)
-- [ ] Configurable speedup and slowdown based on timestamp in input data (e.g. 1h in input data relates to 1m for sending data)
+- [x] Configurable speedup and slowdown based on timestamp in input data

+      (e.g. 1h in input data relates to 1m for sending data)

+- [ ] Speedup and slowdown with processing queue to avoid reading all messages into memory
 - [ ] Multiple topics
 - [ ] Docker image
 - [ ] Avro support